evyhsiao/shopping-cart/README.md

 ## Reference

-This project refer to the following video tutorial: `https://youtu.be/0divhP3pEsg`
+This project refers to the following video tutorial: `https://youtu.be/0divhP3pEsg`